jscodebit/travel-love/README.md

 Already 24 days into 2020 and it feels like time is just flying by!
 It feels like just yesterday that I traveled with firends and its already been 2months.
 I spend so much time visiting so many different places that I lose track of time.
 I’m very lucky to have been able to travel so much.
 To learn so much about other cultures and people.
 To become a more accepting individual because each place is so different to another that you have no choice but to learn how to adapt.
 It’s been overwhelming, fun, emotional, taxing and wonderful experience ever.
 Been 5 years since I’ve made it a point to incorporate travel in my life in some way and I’m so glad that I did :)

 ![pondy beach](https://res.cloudinary.com/dost68x1y/image/upload/v1579918337/samples/sample/BeFunky-collage_dmjeci.jpg)

+In a clockwise direction from top left
+- Sweet Falls, Shillong!
+  - One of the steepest and the most mesmerizing falls of the country.

+- Auroville Beach
+  - Auro Beach is one of the best beaches in Pondicherry located near Auroville.
+It is a famous beach in pondicherry for beautiful seashells, shallow and crystal clear water, and sun-kissed shores.

+- Mohiniyattam
+  - Its a small attempt to play Mohiniyattam, in kerala.
+It's a famous and traditional art form in Kerala involves the use of graceful moments.

+- Alleppey and Kerala Backwaters Houseboat
+  - A ride in a houseboat is a quintessential Kerala experience.

+- Nandi Hills, karnataka
+  - To view the beauty of the stunning Sunrise above the clouds in the early morning.

+- Madurai’s Coffee
+  - Coffee is a drink and filter coffee is an emotion

+- India's French Colony, Pondicherry

+- At the center it's Dawki, Meghalaya
+  - Full of Surprises